Jasmine Richards: Life and career

 Richards was born in Scarborough, Ontario to immigrants from Barbados.
-She moved to Oakville at the age of 1.
+She moved to Oakville at 1 year old.
 She went to Iroquois Ridge High School.

-She became interested in acting at 11 years old, getting an acting job at her first open audition.
-Richards made her first introduction as a chlid star, playing Shakira in the television series Timeblazers.
-She starred as Alice Hope, the lead character, in the 2005 independent film Devotion.
+She became interested in acting at age 11 and got an acting job at her first open audition.
+Richards made her first introduction as a child star, playing Shakira in the television series Timeblazers.
+She starred as Alice Hope, the lead character in the 2005 independent film Devotion.
 From 2005 to 2007, Richards then played Margaret Browning-Levesque in the Canadian television series Naturally, Sadie along with Charlotte Arnold.
 In the U.S., Richards also appeared in many of Disney Channel's Express Yourself segments with her Naturally, Sadie co-stars.

 In 2007, Richards made an appearance in the television series Da Kink in My Hair.
 In 2008, Richards appeared in the ABC Family television film Princess.
 The same year, Richards also appeared in the Disney Channel Original Movie Camp Rock as Margaret "Peggy" Dupree.
 In 2010, Richards returned to reprise her role as Peggy in Camp Rock 2: The Final Jam, a sequel to Camp Rock.
 In the first Camp Rock film, she performed the song "Here I Am".
 However, her singing voice was recorded by Renee Sandstrom.

+Personal life

+In September 2018, Richards married Michael Caci.
+They welcomed their first child, a son, in December 2021.